sciZer0/7/a/README.md

    well-known experiments</i>
 </p>

+*For non-experts it is important to keep in mind that when we people consider Gravitational Force (Work of Gravitational Force) in general, we do not take into account the air resistance, which, of course,  slows down Velocity of any free-falling object.*

-So, for example, science fails to even understand what is the real reason that a free-falling apple during every second is moving the distance different in size.
+For example, science fails to even understand what is the real reason that a free-falling apple during every second is moving the distance different in size.

 <p align="center">
   <img src="/assets/images/2.png"/>